 This page is meant to provide you with general information in regards to small estates.
 Please note: Our staff is prohibited by law from giving you legal advice.
 Please consult an attorney if you require assistance.

-In this process, the terms of the decedent’s will are not carried out, and no Personal Representative is appointed.
-(However, if the decedent had a will, by law, it must be filed with the Probate Court)
+In this process, the funeral home will be assigned the amount of the bill if the funeral bill has not been paid, with the remaining assets divided equally among the heirs.
+The terms of the decedent’s will are not carried out, and no Personal Representative is appointed.
+(However, if the decedent had a will, by law, it must be filed with the Probate Court in the county of residence of the decedent.)

 Filing fee: $25